sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.open.md

 ## Remarks

-If localDir does not exist, it is created.
+- If localDir does not exist, it is created.

+- GitDocumentDB can load a git repository that is not created by git-documentdb module, however correct behavior is not guaranteed.